vaelen/vcom/README.md

 # VCom
-A very small and basic serial terminal written in Go.
+A very small serial terminal written in Go.

 This project uses the [glide package manager](https://glide.sh/).